 • carp

-If you fishing with lures then we would highly recommend a light spinning outfit.
+If you are fishing with lures, then we would highly recommend a light spinning outfit.
 A 2-4 kilo graphite spin rod coupled with a 2000 or 2500 size reel is perfect.
 Then spool the reel with a quality 8-pound braid and 1-rod length of 8-pound fluorocarbon leader.
-It means should you happen to get a strike from a mulloway then you have your work cut out for you, but this is the perfect setup for most of the species that you’ll be catching.
+It means that should you happen to get a strike from a mulloway, then you have your work cut out for you, but this is the perfect setup for most of the species that you’ll be catching.
 Winter is a great time to fish in this area with big schools of salmon moving into the entrance.
 Trolling metal spoons or hard body lures on a boat or kayak is a great way to locate the schools.
-Winter is also a good time for fishing as the inlet isn’t cram-packed full of people on holidays.
+Winter is also a good time for fishing as the inlet isn’t crowded with holidaymakers.

 Baits Tarwin River